Phithayarat42/ProjectData/README.md

-# ProjectData :blush: :rage: :flushed:
+# ProjectData :blush: :rage: :neutral_face:
 Information used in the project, about Sentiment Analysis.

 |              Name                  |  Status                                        |